kubermatic/docs/content/kubermatic/master/cheat_sheets/etcd/backup-and-restore/_index.en.md

     ;;
   esac
 ```

 ### S3 Credentials and Settings

 The new controllers will use the credentials setup in the Seed Backup destinations, depending on the destination used.

+{{% notice note %}}
+Legacy credentials from `kube-system/backup-s3` and the bucket details in `s3-settings` configmap is still supported, but deprecated.
+Please migrate to backup destinations.
+{{% /notice %}}

 ## Creating Backups